-Ryanair has complied, throughout the year ended March 31, 2019, with the provisions set out in the U.K. Corporate Governance Code and the requirements set out in the Irish Corporate Governance Annex, except as outlined below.
-The Group has not complied with the following provisions of the 2016 Code, but continues to review these situations on an ongoing basis:
+Ryanair has complied, throughout the year ended March 31, 2020, with the provisions set out in the U.K. Corporate Governance Code and the requirements set out in the Irish Corporate Governance Annex, except as outlined below.
+The Group has not complied with the following provisions of the 2018 Code, but continues to review these situations on an ongoing basis:

-- Non-Executive Directors participate in the Company's share option plans.
-The 2016 Code requires that, if exceptionally, share options are granted to Non-Executive Directors that shareholder approval should be sought in advance and any shares acquired by exercise of the options should be held until at least one year after the Non-Executive Director leaves the board.
-In accordance with the 2016 Code, the Company sought and received shareholder approval to make certain stock option grants to its Non-Executive Directors and as described above, the Board believes the quantum of options granted to Non-Executive Directors is not so significant as to impair their independence. - Certain Non-Executive Directors, namely Messrs.
-Bonderman and McLaughlin, having been offered for annual re-election for the duration of their tenure, have each served more than nine years on the Board.
-As described further above, given the other significant commercial and professional commitments of these Non-Executive Directors, and taking into account that their independence is considered annually by the Board, the Board does not consider their independence to be impaired in this regard.
+Non-Executive Directors traditionally participated in the Company's share option plans.
+The 2018 Code requires that, if exceptionally, share options are granted to Non-Executive Directors that shareholder approval should be sought in advance and any shares acquired by exercise of the options should be held until at least one year after the Non-Executive Director leaves the board.
+In accordance with the 2018 Code, the Company sought and received shareholder approval to make certain stock option grants to its Non-Executive Directors and as described above, the Board believes the quantum of options granted to Non-Executive Directors is not so significant as to impair their independence.
+At the 2019 AGM, shareholders approved a new Long Term Incentive Plan ("LTIP 2019").
+Under LTIP 2019, Non-Executive Directors will no longer receive share options but will be eligible to receive non-conditional ordinary shares from time to time.
+No grants have been issued under LTIP 2019 to date.